 Native apps, as the name suggests, are applications built for a specific operating system with the use of particular software and programming languages.
 Development tools intended to be used for a specific mobile platform allow optimizing the app functionality and unleash platform performance potential.
 To create such an app, developers have to use programming languages supported by a platform on which the app should run.
 For Android, Java, and Kotlin are examples of such technologies.
 For iOS, developers often use Objective-C or Swift.
 Native apps can then be downloaded onto devices from the App Store or Google Play.

-PWA, on the other hand, is a website that behaves like a native app.
+Progressive web app, on the other hand, is a website that behaves like a native app.
 For a user, the main difference between a native app and PWA is that in the second case, there’s no need to download the application from an app store.
 Any user data can be saved on a user’s device in the cache.
 Such an approach allows using the latest version of the app without downloading any updates manually.

 Native Mobile Apps.
 Exceptional Performance That Will Cost You Dearly